sdyear/opensync-openwrt/README.md

 - libopenssl
 - openvswitch
 - libpcap
-- hostapd (a patched version of hostapd that works with Open vSwitch is required and avliable [here](http://packages.wand.net.nz/openwrt/hostapd/).
+- hostapd (a patched version of hostapd that works with Open vSwitch is required and available [here](http://packages.wand.net.nz/openwrt/hostapd/).

-To change the address at which OpenSync expects the OpenSync controller to be at while OpenSync is running use the command below.
-Port 6440 is recomended.
+To change the address at which OpenSync expects the OpenSync controller to be at while OpenSync is running, use the command below.
+Port 6440 is recommended.

 `/usr/plume/tools/ovsh u AWLAN_Node redirector_addr:=:"tcp:<IP address of controller>:<port>"`

 ### Running the Controller

 The controller is in the opensync-controller directory and is run with the command ./controller <config-file.yml> <port number>.
-Port 6440 is recomended.
+Port 6440 is recommended.

 The controller is written in python3 and requires the following python packages to be installed:
 - pyyaml